aagapi/multimodal-single-cell/README.md

 ## Neural network architecture choices

 For the final models, I used neural nets with a custom loss based on Pearson correlation.
-After the feature engineering part above, my pipeline included a neural architecture search module (wiring style between layers, number of layers, layer sizes, batch norm, dropout, regularization terms etc), and produced a best NN for that particular data shape (feature set).
+After the feature engineering part above, my pipeline included a neural architecture and hyperparameter search module (wiring style between layers, number of layers, layer sizes, batch norm, dropout, regularization terms etc), and produced a best NN for that particular data shape (feature set).
 The models I used for final submissions had 3 layers and between 128-512 neurons per layer each.
 Wiring style was resnet-like.

 Each model's prediction was an ensemble between all folds of a model (e.g. 9 models in the case of by-batch splitting, 3 models in the case of by-donor).
 The final submission for Citeseq was an ensemble of 3 models.